 The Liberty 75 conference was attended recently myself and, more notably, Mahmoud Abu Rideh who has been subject to a control order for the past four years.
 Prior to this he was interned for three and and a half years without trial.
 Mr Abu Rideh must comply with a regime of telephone reporting three times every 24 hours; daily reporting in person to a police station; a 12-hour daily curfew and meetings outside the house and visits to anyone in the house prohibited except for persons cleared by the Home Office.

 Mr Abu Rideh’s mental health appears to be severely compromised by his situation and he has made several suicide attempts and at one point was on hunger strike.
 And control order do not only affect the person to whom they are subject as their families suffer alongside their subject, as this article explains.

 The civil liberty pressure group Liberty are campaigning against control orders and their director, Shami Chakrabarti has said:

 As stupid as they are cruel, control orders are the worst hangover from Britain’s War on Terror.
 No real terrorist is ever going to comply with house arrest and a large number of suspects have disappeared.
 But an innocent person can be subject to indefinite and severe punishment without ever having been charged or brought to trial.

 I agree; the UK Government should show its hand and prosecute any persons who it is currently subjecting to a control order as anything else is cruel and degrading.
-I am not aware of any representation having been made on behalf of doctors on this issue but there is a policy adopted in 2003 by the World Medical Association that suggests we should be heard.
+I am not aware of any representation having been made on behalf of doctors on this issue but there is a policy (broken link) adopted in 2003 by the World Medical Association that suggests we should be heard.
 It states that there is an:

 ..ethical obligation on physicians to report or denounce acts of torture or cruel, inhuman or degrading treatment of which they are aware.